neurosnap/erock.io/content/blog/three-rules-for-refactoring-functions/index.md

 ```

 In the above example we are checking to see if a nested value exists and if it
 does we do the meat of the functionality there.
+For this example it seems
+innocuous, but the meat of this function is buried in conditional logic that
+makes it harder to read and understand.
 Max indendation is 3.

 ```js
 function printMessage(data: ?Data): string {